ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 _all_ users.
 If you think about it, it would wreak havoc if any user would be able to install or update software that other users use.

+By the way, **if you ever get prompted for your {{ site.cluster.name }} password, please stop and think!**  Except from when you access the cluster or one of the development nodes, no software should ever need to know you password.
+So, if you get asked for you {{
+site.cluster.name }} password, do not enter it.

 Now, if you do call `sudo`, **the system administrators will be notified automatically, and you will most likely get a follow-up email from them.
 Please respond to such a message, if you get one.**  That said, if you end up using `sudo`, press <kbd>Ctrl-C</kbd> when you are prompted for your password.
-This will prevent the command from completing, e.g.
+This will prevent the command from being completed, e.g.

 ```sh
 $ sudo make install